Bilateral/Consolidation Chart Setups Trading

 Symmetrical Triangle Patterns - Consolidation Chart Setup Patterns

 Symmetrical triangles patterns are patterns with converging trend lines that form a consolidation period in the price movement.
-The technical buy point from a symmetrical triangle chart pattern is the upside break, while a down-side break is a technical sell trading signal.
-Ideally, a market breaks out from a symmetrical triangle prior to reaching the apex of the triangle chart pattern & the price breakout can either move upwards or downwards.
+The technical buy point from a symmetrical triangle chart pattern is the up-side break, while a down-side break is a technical sell signal.
+Ideally, a market breaks-out from the symmetrical triangle prior to reaching the apex of the triangle chart pattern & the price breakout can either move upwards or downward.

-Trend-Lines can be drawn connecting the lows & highs of the consolidation phase of these symmetrical triangle consolidation patterns, the trend lines formed are symmetrical and converge to make an apex.
+Trend Lines can be drawn joining the lows & highs of the consolidation phase of these symmetrical triangle consolidation patterns, the trend lines formed are symmetrical and converge to make an apex.
 A price breakout should occur somewhere between 60-80% into the triangle pattern.
 An early or late breakout is more prone to failure or whipsaws, and thenceforth less reliable.
-After a price breakout the apex forms the support and resistance levels for the price.
+After a price breakout the apex forms the support & resistance levels for the price.
 Price that has broken out of the triangle trading setup should not retrace past the apex point.
-The apex point is used as a stop loss setting area for the open trade positions.
+The apex point is used as a stop loss setting area for the open positions.

-When these consolidation pattern setups form we say that the market is taking a break before deciding the next price direction to take.
+When these consolidation pattern setups form we say that the market is taking a pause/break before deciding the next price direction to take.

-Forex Consolidation Pattern - Symmetrical Triangle Consolidation Chart Pattern
+Forex Consolidation Pattern - Symmetrical Triangle Consolidation Chart Setup

-However, this consolidation chart pattern can't go on forever & just like in a tug of war one side eventually wins, looking at chart below see how the consolidation setup eventually had a price breakout and moved in one direction.
+However, this consolidation chart pattern can't go on forever & just like in the game of tug of war 1 side eventually wins, looking at chart below see how the consolidation setup eventually had a price breakout and moved in one direction.
 Now, how do we make sure we are on the winning side of the trade?

-Price Break-out Downwards Sell Signal after a Consolidation Symmetric Triangle Chart Pattern
+Price Break-out Downwards Sell Signal after a Consolidation Symmetric Triangle Setup

-Break-out Up-ward Buy Signal after Consolidation Chart Pattern
+Break-out Up-ward Buy Trading Signal after Consolidation Chart Setup

 Now back to our question, how do we make sure we are on the winning side of the trade breakout?

 Well we wait til the price moves past one of the consolidation lines and put buy or sell orders in that particular direction.
-After consolidating, If the market price breaks-out the upper line we buy, if it breaks out the lower line we sell.
+After consolidating, If the price breaks out the upper line we buy, if it breaks-out the lower line we sell.

-Alternatively, if you don't want to wait out the consolidation chart pattern to play out, you as a forex trader can use pending orders.
-If you would like to know more about pending orders navigate to the tutorial: Stop Entry Order Types
+Alternatively, if you do not want to wait out the consolidation chart pattern to play out, you as a forex trader can use pending orders.
+If you would like to know more about pending orders navigate to the course: Stop Entry Order Types

 - Buy Stop A pending order to open buy at a level that is above the market price.